As the name suggests, the Seven Second Summits are the second-highest independent mountains on each of the seven continents.

 How to get to Puncak Mandala

-The vast majority of trips to Puncak Mandala begin with a flight into Dortheys Hiyo Eluay International Airport (DJJ) in Jayapura.
+The vast majority of trips to Puncak Mandala begin with a flight to Dortheys Hiyo Eluay International Airport (DJJ) in Jayapura.
 Most guides will opt to meet here before taking a domestic flight to the village of Bime.

 Routes to the summit of Puncak Mandala

 Two routes lead to the summit of Puncak Mandala: the north and south routes.
-Both begin from the village of Birme.
+Both begin in the village of Birme.
 From here, climbers make the three to four-day trek through the island’s tropical rainforest until arriving at the base of the peak.

 Climbers heading up via the north route can scramble fairly easily along the north ridge from the base of the peak to the summit.
 None of the scrambling is too tricky, though there is a substantial elevation change.